 Up until recently, DRM-protected multimedia files have been used in Windows primarily to spread malware.

 Tor users can give away their real IP addresses when they download and attempt to open DRM-protected multimedia files in Windows, according to the HackerHouse security researchers.
+Using a VPN with Tor can increase privacy.

 And while the risk of exposure for users is high when DRM-protected files come into play, few of them are aware of how DRM-protected files can aid in their arrest and identification despite the use of Tor.